 5. Other Formalities

-The biometrics procedure requires the employee to apply to the Emirates ID Service Centre along with their passport and entry visa.
+The biometrics procedure requires the employee to visit Emirates ID Service Centre along with their passport and entry visa based on the appointment schedule provided by Emirates ID authorities.
 It is also important to note that the signed employment contract has to be submitted to the Ministry of Labour or uploaded on the ministry’s website within 14 days of the results of the medical tests.

 6. Health Insurance and Work Permit